AriFordsham/GHCWiki/gitlab/issues.md

  * The **weight** field is a 10-point scale of issue severity.
  * Our labels are documented [here](gitlab/labels).
  * We define one milestone for every minor release.
 However, issue targetting a milestone does not necessarily mean that the issue will be fixed in that release.
 New tickets are generally milestoned to the next major release.
 If a ticket remained unfixed when that milestone arrives, it is kicked to the next major release.
 If after three releases the ticket is still unfixed, its milestone is unset.
- * A commit will automatically close an issue if it it contains a line starting with the text `Fixes #1234`.
+ * A commit will automatically close an issue if it it contains a line starting with the text `Closes #1234`.
 This is significantly more conservative than GitLab's default behavior, which auto-closes in response to a [much larger set](https://docs.gitlab.com/ee/administration/issue_closing_pattern.html) of patterns.

 ## Triage protocol